 Identity theft, classified under the Fraud & Identity Theft Enforcement Bureau, is a modern white-collar crime and is tricky to discover due to the emergence of the internet.
 Arizona is one of the top states in fraud and identity theft crimes, which target people of all ages in all professions.
 It has been found in more recent cases that both the state and federal laws provide harsher punishments for anyone convicted.
 Just last year, for example, an Arizona man was sentenced to a 30-year prison term for stealing and fraudulently using credit cards he took from a woman he dated.
 The man additionally will serve a concurrent 15-year sentence for aggravated identity theft, indicating the magnitude of the crime itself.
 Hiring a white collar crimes lawyer in Phoenix will give you the best chance for a drop or reduced penalty.

 The crime of identity theft involves theft of a person’s personal or financial information in order to commit fraud, such as:

 Under Arizona law, identity theft and forgery can come with quite severe punishments.
 Arizona classifies felony offenses by first stating the “presumptive” penalty, which can be either increased or decreased depending on outside circumstances.

-If you have been accused of identity theft, contact the Orent Law Offices.
+If you have been accused of identity theft, contact the Phoenix defense attorneys at Orent Law Offices.
 Phoenix identity theft and forgery attorney Craig Orent has over 25 years experience as a defense lawyer, defending clients against criminal charges, and will work tirelessly on your case.
-He will examine all aspects of your case to ensure the court is aware of all mitigating factors that could reduce your punishment range down from the state mandated presumptive range.
+He will examine all aspects of your case to ensure the court is aware of all mitigating factors that could reduce your punishment range down from the state-mandated presumptive range.